wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 # Codex Vitae - Wesley Chan

-I am inspired by [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md).
+I love [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md).
 It's his collection of life philosophies, beliefs, and influences in his life that have shaped his thinking.
 The project also reminded me of how Dad maintains his own massive Word document -- filled with hundreds of pages that contains his thoughts and documentation about household stuff.

 Anyways, I thought I'd jump on board, too.

-This will be a living document, and something I'll return to regularly.
-I figured it would be good to get started and write bit by bit instead of worrying about perfection.
+This will be a living document, and something for myself to return to regularly.
+Thought it would be cool when I get older to see how my younger self was thinking about the world.
+I thought I'd get started and write bit by bit instead of worrying about perfection.

 ## Where am I in life as I write this?